-There are a lot of decisions to be made in the wedding planning process.
-One that has to be made is how formal of a dress code do you want your guests to follow.
-The bride’s dress, wedding venue, or theme can influence this, but it ultimately comes down to the couple.
-As wedding photographers, we can say that any guest attire style looks great in photos.
-To help you decide, here is a breakdown of what you can expect guests to wear based on the selected dress code.
+There are a lot of decisions to make during the wedding planning process, and one of them is how formal you want your guests to dress.
+The bride’s gown, the wedding venue, and the overall theme often influence this choice, but it ultimately comes down to the couple’s personal style.
+As Toronto wedding photographers, we can say that any guest attire looks great in photos when it matches the mood and formality of the event.
+To help you decide, here is a breakdown of what you can expect guests to wear based on each dress code.

 White Tie

-White tie is the fanciest of the wedding dress codes.
-It’s rare to have a white tie wedding these days, and it’s usually reserved for more expensive weddings.
-For men, appropriate white tie attire would be a tuxedo jacket with tails, a white pique vest, formal dress shoes, and a bow tie.
-For women, white tie means wearing a formal full-length ball gown, often in subdued or neutral colors, with appropriate accessories.
+White tie is the most formal of all wedding dress codes.
+It is rare these days and usually reserved for luxurious, grand weddings.
+Male guests should wear a tuxedo jacket with tails, a white pique vest, formal dress shoes, and a bow tie.
+Female guests are expected to wear full-length ball gowns, often in classic or neutral colors, paired with elegant accessories.

 Black Tie